 Mourning is what’s called for.

 If we decline to play along – and we still have this option, for the moment – we can shatter the idea that all of the foregoing loathsomeness is done with our approval.
 We can redefine the relationship between ourselves and the government in an honest way.
 No more pretending we’re free.
 No more pretending we’re protected by the rule of law – and not ruled over by a thug caste – a mafia – that does literally whatever it wants, to anyone, at any time – without any real consequences whatsoever.
+Incredible options are always available on the CVS Ad.
 None of this requires elaboration.
 Everyone knows it to be true.
 The Constitution is no longer even payed lip service to.
+Check Anaconda Catalogue and Best and less Catalogue.
 It is a sick joke.

 I say, to hell with that.